bxh9261/rstfinder/README.md

     conda create -n rstenv -c conda-forge -c ets python=3.8 rstfinder
     ```

-3. Activate this conda environment by running `conda activate rstfinder`.
+3. Activate this conda environment by running `conda activate rstenv`.

 4. Now install the `python-zpar` package via `pip` in this environment.
 This package allows us to use the ZPar constituency parser (more later).